mlabs-haskell/purus/reports/M1-REPORT.md

 1. Functions as data is crucial, so PlutusData encoding is not viable.
 2. All other things being equal, a standardized & intuitive representation is superior to a non-standardized or non-intuitive representation.
+3. Choosing a representation that will be the target of future optimization efforts by IOG is preferable due to future performance benefits we will get.

 In light of our priorities, the SOP representation is the best choice for Purus.
 While Scott encoding is a viable option in that it is performant and enables storing functions in data structures, it lacks any distinct advantage over the SOP representation.